 Bonus: Landscaping for Energy Efficiency

-Sometimes, there are things outside of your HVAC layout that can help improve your home’s energy efficiency.
+Sometimes, there are things outside of your floor plan that can help improve your home’s energy efficiency.
 There is a lot of merit to using landscaping to help support your windows in the summer and winter.
-Have shades trees to protect your home from sunlight in summer.
+Have shade trees to protect your home from sunlight in summer.
 In the winter, there will be no leaves, and the light will come right in, along with heat.

 Want the best HVAC floor plan for your home?
 Give our team at Woodbridge GTA ClimateCare a call today.